imitrob/robot_action_imitation_VAE/README.md

+Supplementary code for the paper submitted to ICDL 2022 "Feedback-Driven Incremental Imitation Learning Using Sequential VAE".

 # Pepper Imitation VAE

 The goal of this project is to create a few-shot incremental learning framework with Pepper robot in which it can learn to perform arm movements based on human demonstrations and natural language descriptions/labels.
 The model used is a sequential VAE.